SB19 discography

 In 2021, SB19 released their first EP, Pagsibol, completely self-written by the band's leader, Pablo, which experimented with different musical styles, such as hip hop and EDM.
 The EP spawned singles "What?", "Mapa", and "Bazinga", the latter being among the most talked-about songs on Twitter, topping Billboard's Hot Trending Songs chart.
 Later, SB19 and Ben&Ben collaborated for a "Band Version" remix of "Mapa".
-Later in the year, the boy band released "No Stopping You" and its remix with Jayda for the Love at First Stream soundtrack and a Christmas single, "Ligaya", and was featured on Ohwon Lee's single "Love Yours".
+Later in the year, the group released "No Stopping You" and its remix with Jayda for the Love at First Stream soundtrack and a Christmas single, "Ligaya", and was featured on Ohwon Lee's single "Love Yours".
 In 2022, SB19 released renditions of the Itchyworms' "Kabataang Pinoy" with Bini and "Win Your Heart" as theme songs for Pinoy Big Brother: Kumunity Season 10 – Teen Edition (2022) and Binibining Pilipinas 2022, respectively.
 That same year, they also released "WYAT (Where You At)" and "Nyebe" as standalone singles, followed by the release of their cover version of Eraserheads' "Christmas Party".

-The boy band continued with similar musical styles from their previous EP and released their second EP, Pagtatag!, in 2023.
-It spawned their first sales charting single, "Gento", which reached the top 10 in the Philippines and on Billboards World Digital Song Sales chart, becoming SB19's first entry to both charts.
-The single also made the boy band the first Filipino group to have an entry on the latter.
+The group continued with similar musical styles from their previous EP and released their second EP, Pagtatag!, in 2023.
+It spawned their first sales-charting single, "Gento", which reached the top 10 in the Philippines and on Billboards World Digital Song Sales chart, becoming SB19's first entry to both charts.
+The single also made the band the first Filipino group to have an entry on the latter.
 They followed the EP's release with a collaboration with Jvke for the remix of his single "Golden Hour" (2023).
 The group collaborated with Ian Asher and Terry Zhong for the single "Moonlight", with apl.de.ap for the single "Ready", and with Gloc-9 for the single "Kalakal", in which the three of them was released in 2024.